 EWS would lead and support professional learning for education establishments across the learning community to support attendance developing the skills of other professionals through training, using evidence informed approaches.
-This would result in all staff confidently understanding absence as a symptom of wider need, those with responsibly for attendance would be upskilled to carry out their roles e.g. SEEMIS coding, sharing good practice sessions, attendance networking or conferences.
+This would result in all staff confidently understanding absence as a symptom of wider need, those with responsibly for attendance would be upskilled to carry out their roles eg SEEMIS coding, sharing good practice sessions, attendance networking or conferences.

 Family education and wellbeing programmes - Parental mental health and/or anxiety and families experiencing financial stress were cited in the Education Scotland research as family barriers and challenges to school attendance in Scotland.
 The Education Welfare Officers were noted through the consultation as capable of building compassionate, flexible relationships with families.
 The EWS would have a role in supporting families to build their confidence through family education and wellbeing programmes to develop family skills and resilience.
+This would entail the co-delivery of evidence-based programmes.
 Examples of opportunities may include PPP, Raising Children with Confidence.
 The benefits of this would be improving outcomes for the whole family and maximising attendance at school would be a result.
+The EWS team would link with the Parent and Carer Support and Family Wellbeing Team who already have an extensive knowledge of these programmes and a training calendar which the EWS could access.